Isaiah Roby: Oklahoma City Thunder (2020–2022)

 On January 24, 2020, Roby was traded to the Oklahoma City Thunder by the Mavericks in exchange for Justin Patton and cash considerations.
 He did not appear in a game during his time with the Mavericks.
 He made his NBA debut with a brief appearance for the Thunder in January 2020.
 He was then assigned shortly thereafter to the Oklahoma City Blue, returning to the main Thunder roster for only a single day before being sent back to the Blue.

 On December 29, 2020, Roby scored a season-high 19 points, alongside seven rebounds and two blocks, in a 107–118 loss to the Orlando Magic.

 On March 28, 2022, Roby scored a career-high 30 points, alongside eight rebounds, four assists and two steals, in a 134–131 win over the Portland Trail Blazers.
 On July 3, Roby was waived by the Thunder.

 San Antonio Spurs (2022–2023)

 On July 5, 2022, Roby was claimed off waivers by the San Antonio Spurs.
 He made his Spurs debut on October 19, recording five points and two rebounds in a 102–129 loss to the Charlotte Hornets.
 On March 3, 2023, Roby was waived by the Spurs.

+Westchester Knicks (2023–2024)

+On April 9, 2023, Roby signed with the New York Knicks, but was waived on October 18 without playing for the Knicks.
+Three days later, he re-signed with New York, but was again waived that day.
+On November 9, Roby was named to the opening night roster for the Westchester Knicks.

+ratiopharm Ulm (2024–present)

+On July 19, 2024, Roby signed with ratiopharm Ulm of the Basketball Bundesliga.